IMPORTANT INFORMATION ABOUT THE CORONAVIRUS

 - Cough or sneeze into your elbow.
-Flu and coronavirus are spread through coughing or sneezing on other people or into your hands.
+Viruses are spread through coughing or sneezing on other people or into your hands.
 Cover your coughs and sneezes to prevent others from getting sick.

 - Avoid touching your eyes, nose, or mouth.
 Germs spread this way.